BethGmariam/bamazon-mysql-App/README.md

 The app will take in orders from customers and deplete stock from the store's inventory.

 # Requirements:
+  *mysql or MAMP/LAMP

   *node.js to run the app.

-  *mysql-workbench, phpMyAdmin or using console to create database
+  *mysql-workbench, phpMyAdmin visual tools to create database/tables; or use command line interface/console

   *npm install to get all required node packages/modules (mysql, console.table, cli-table)